urbit/docs/arvo/clay/permissions.md

 For each file or directory, there is both a read permission and a write permission.
 Each may be set separately and is either a whitelist or a blacklist (but not both).
 The whitelist/blacklist contains a `set` of ships and/or groups which are allowed or banned respectively.
 If it's an empty whitelist it means all foreign ships are denied.
 If it's an empty blacklist it means all foreign ships are allowed.

 If permissions are not set for a particular file, they will be inherited from the directory in which it resides.
-If *that* directory has no permissions set, they will be inherited from another level up, and so on to the desk's root directory.
+If *that* directory has no permissions set, they will be inherited from another level up, and so on to the `desk`'s root directory.
 If the root directory has no permissions set, it will have the default permissions of an empty whitelist, meaning "deny all".

 A group is called a `crew` and is just a `set` of ships with a `@ta` name.